trentlarson/endorser-docs/src/transactions.rst

   ==================== ====
   @context             always the schema: "https://schema.org"
-  @type                always the type: "GiveAction" fulfills             optional Offer or DonateAction or GiveAction or TradeAction or PlanAction or array of them; see "fulfills" table below (This is not currently part of schema.org specs.) identifier           optional identifier for this action, which should be a full URI object               optional item or service or array of them; see Give "object" table below description          optional free-form description of what is given agent                optional `{ identifier: "DID" }` for the Person or Organization who gave (which is assumed to be issuer if not supplied) provider             optional `[{ "@type": "...", identifier: "..." }]` array of Person or Organization records who helped make this possible recipient            optional `{ identifier: "DID" }` for receiving individual or organization if this is directly to an entity (as opposed to being part of an activity, which belong in things linked by "fulfills")
+  @type                always the type: "GiveAction" object               optional item or service or array of them; see Give "object" table below description          optional free-form description of what is given agent                optional `{ identifier: "DID" }` for the Person who gave (as opposed to a non-Person provider) (For multiple individual agents, a separate claim for each is recommended, or aggregate into a PlanAction or Project or Organization 'provider'.)
+A missing value means the giver is unnamed. provider             optional `[{ "@type": "...", identifier: "..." }]` array of PlanAction or Project or Organization records who helped make this possible (since non-Person entities are worth separating), like the "agent" but for a non-Person recipient            optional `{ identifier: "DID" }` for receiving Person if this is directly to an entity (as opposed to being part of a non-Person, which belong in things linked by "fulfills") (For multiple individual recipients, a separate claim for each is recommended, or declare it "fulfills" an aggregate PlanAction or Project or Organization.)
+A missing value means the recipient is unnamed, which may be the case if the benficiary is a non-person (listed in "fulfills"). fulfills             optional `[{ "@type": "...", identifier: "..." }]` Offer or DonateAction or GiveAction or TradeAction or PlanAction which is the target, like the "recipient" but for a non-Person, and may be an array (eg. when tagged as a DonateAction as well as a contributor to a PlanAction); see "fulfills" table below (This is not currently part of schema.org specs.)
+Note that the type can be helpful even if no identifier is provided, eg. a "TradeAction" or "DonateAction" to mark things given with or without reciprocation; put this last if this is in an array, eg. with a fulfilled plan.
+A single fulfills relationship is preferred (and multiple may not be fully tracked), though this may also involve an individual recipient. identifier           optional identifier for this action, which should be a full URI
   ==================== ====